caltechlibrary/newt/newt-presentation3.md

 # Can I run a demo?

-Not yet, hopefully in early DEcember 2024.
+Not yet, hopefully in early December 2024.

-# Second prototype Status
+# Third prototype Status

-- A work in progress (continuing in 2024)
+- A work in progress (continuing through 2024)
 - Working prototype target date June 2025
 - Using internal applications as test bed